 Matcha is a powdered form of green tea, used traditionally in Japan.
 The green tea used to make matcha is grown and processed in a particular way; plants are grown in the shade before harvest, and stems and veins are removed before it is prepared.
 These special preparation techniques give matcha its unique, bright green coloration.
 Today, matcha is used to color and flavor a variety of products; you can find matcha lattes in coffee shops, green tea ice cream with matcha in the grocery store, and more.

-Matcha Tea Benefits
+Matcha Powder Benefits

 So what’s the difference between matcha tea and regular green tea?
 When you drink regular green tea, you are drinking a water extract, which leaves behind many beneficial compounds in the green tea leaves.
 When you eat or drink matcha, on the other hand, you are actually consuming the leaves themselves.
 This allows you to get much more of EGCG and other health-promoting compounds.
 Matcha preparations may have as much as three times more EGCG than the most potent green teas.
 The special preparation process of matcha leaves also may help boost its beneficial properties.

 If you have never used matcha powder before, try these seven ways of getting more matcha in your diet.